-This scenario describes the scenario where Non-3GPP UE1 (e.g. OMA LWM2M specified in OMA OMA-ERELD-LightweightM2M [5]) delivers a broadcast message by using non-3GPP Message service to 5GMSGS UEs2 (e.g. a mobile handset terminal 1 or an application client APP 1 in a mobile handset Terminal 1) to 5GMSGS UEs2which is configured according to application policy.
+This scenario describes the scenario where Non-3GPP UE1 (e.g. OMA LWM2M specified in OMA OMA-ERELD-LightweightM2M [5]) delivers a broadcast message by using non-3GPP Message service to MSGin5G UEs2 (e.g. a mobile handset terminal 1 or an application client APP 1 in a mobile handset Terminal 1) to MSGin5G UEs2which is configured according to application policy.

-5GMSGS UEs2 connected to 5G system and served by MSGin5G server.
-The MSGin5G message and non-3GPP message will be translated by the MSGin5G gateway.
+MSGin5G UEs2 connected to 5G system and served by MSGin5G server.
+The MSGin5G message and non-3GPP message will be translated by the Non-3GPP Message Gateway.
 The scenario is illustrated in figure 4.5.3-1.

-Figure 4.5.3-1: Message broadcast from non-3GPP message service to 5GMSGS UEs 2
+Figure 4.5.3-1: Message broadcast from non-3GPP message service to MSGin5G UEs 2